olegabu/starknet-archive-docs/README.md

 ```

 Let's get the raw undecoded block for comparison.
 This query may be
-familiar to you as a common call to the blockchain API.
+familiar to you as a common call to a blockchain API.
 Paste this into
 the GraphQL query window -- you'll see block 100000 as we received it
 from the API, with its transactions and events.
 ```graphql